-58. Registration of refugees is key for people concerned, as well as for States to know who has arrived, and facilitates access to basic assistance, including for those with specific needs.
-It is also an important tool in ensuring the integrity of refugee protection systems and preventing and combating fraud, corruption and crime, including trafficking in persons, and for solutions.35 In support of host countries, UNHCR, in conjunction with States and relevant stakeholders, will contribute resources and expertise to strengthen national capacity for individual registration, documentation and biometrics (including for women and girls, regardless of marital status), where requested.
-This will include support for the collection, use and sharing of quality registration data, disaggregated by age, gender, disabilities, and other specific needs, in line with relevant data protection principles.
+58. Registration and identification of refugees is key for people concerned, as well as for States to know who has arrived, and facilitates access to basic assistance and protection, including for those with specific needs.
+It is also an important tool in ensuring the integrity of refugee protection systems and preventing and combating fraud, corruption and crime, including trafficking in persons.
+Registration is no less important for solutions.
+In support of concerned countries, UNHCR, in conjunction with States and relevant stakeholders, will contribute resources and expertise to strengthen national capacity for individual registration and documentation, including for women and girls, regardless of marital status, upon request.
+This will include support for digitalization, biometrics and other relevant technology, as well as the collection, use and sharing of quality registration data, disaggregated by age, gender, disability, and diversity, in line with relevant data protection and privacy principles.